ksmandersen/startover/Readme.md

+# Important Notice

+This project is no longer actively maintained.
+I have since started using [Hammer for Mac](http://hammerformac.com/) which provides much more functionality.

 # Startover

 Startover is a boilerplate for developing static websites on your Mac using HTML5, Compass, Pow and jQuery.
 With Startover you don't have to start over!